Hinga-inc/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 my_list is the initial list
 search is the element to replace in the list replace is the new element
-You are not allowed to import any module
+You are not allowed to import any module<br>
-2. Unique addition
+2. Unique addition<br>
 mandatory
 Write a function that adds all unique integers in a list (only once for each integer).

 Prototype: def uniq_add(my_list=[]):
-You are not allowed to import any module
+You are not allowed to import any module<br>
-3. Present in both
+3. Present in both<br>
 mandatory
 Write a function that returns a set of common elements in two sets.

 Prototype: def common_elements(set_1, set_2):
-You are not allowed to import any module
+You are not allowed to import any module<br>
-4. Only differents
+4. Only differents<br>
 mandatory
 Write a function that returns a set of all elements present in only one set.

 Prototype: def only_diff_elements(set_1, set_2):
-You are not allowed to import any module
+You are not allowed to import any module<br>
-5. Number of keys
+5. Number of keys<br>
 mandatory
 Write a function that returns the number of keys in a dictionary.

 Prototype: def number_keys(a_dictionary):
-You are not allowed to import any module
+You are not allowed to import any module<br>
-6. Print sorted dictionary
+6. Print sorted dictionary<br>
 mandatory
 Write a function that prints a dictionary by ordered keys.